yiisoft/active-record/docs/define-relations.md

 ## Eager Loading

-**Relations are loaded lazily**, meaning that the related record(s) are not loaded until you access them.
+**Relations are loaded lazily**, meaning that the related record(s) aren't loaded until you access them.
 This allows you to load only the data you need and avoid unnecessary queries.

 However, there are cases when you need to load the related record(s) in advance to avoid the **N+1 query problem**.
 To do this, use the `ActiveQueryInterface::with()` method.